 Integrated Approach to Risk and Compliance Management

 Risk and compliance management are an integral part of corporate management at WACKER.
 As a global company, we are exposed to numerous risks directly attributable to our operational activities.
-Starting from an acceptable level of overall risk, the Executive Board decides which risks we should take to utilize opportunities available to the company.
+Starting from an acceptable overall level of risk, the Executive Board decides which risks we should take to seize the opportunities available to the company.
 The goal of risk management at WACKER is to identify risks as early as possible, to evaluate them adequately and to take appropriate steps to reduce them.
 We define risks as internal and external events that may have a negative effect on the attainment of our targets and forecasts.
-Compared with the previous year, we made no fundamental changes to our existing risk management system in 2021.
+Compared with the previous year, we made no fundamental changes to our existing risk management system in 2022.

 As a chemical company, we have a particular responsibility to ensure plant safety and protect human health and the environment.
 At all our production sites, there are employees who are responsible for plant and workplace safety and for health and environmental protection.
 Our risk management system complies with the statutory requirements and is integral to all our decisions and business processes.
 The Executive and Supervisory Boards are regularly informed about the current risk status in the Group and at each business division.